Reading now: Access to heights in refineries, power plants, etc.: Which work platform is really suitable?

 • Emission-free devices preferred (electric), depending on the sector

-Typical applications where stages are required
+Typical uses where stages are required

 • Replacement of insulation on pipelines or columns